PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Reluctantly, letting go of comfort, her awareness returned to the present.
 The apple would keep them fed for two more days.
 Knowing they had enough food came with a nagging feeling.
 What was that nagging feeling?
 “Oh,” she remembered, “it's only going to last two days.”

 But then she had an idea: another giant apple would solve the hunger problem.
 It was something.
-And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips.
+And then a moment of inspiration; a hidden treasure she had missed: the giant apple pips.

 Jumping to her feet, she hurried towards the core.
 It was almost as tall as her.
 She paced around, looking for a good place to start.
-As quickly as she found a likely spot, she squared her knuckles and punched a level blow, ripping through to the seed chamber.
+As quickly as she found a likely spot, she squared her knuckles and punched a level blow, her fist ripping into the seed chamber.
 Gripping the breach, she tore it wider.

 Sticking her arm in, pulp running up her sleave, she felt a pip.
 Pushing further, as far as possible, she mapped the pip's orientation.
 With a concerted shunt she shifted the pip towards a better grip and eased it out.
 Feeling triumphant, she freed another two, fitting all three of the large pips in her pockets.